llliaam/llliaam/README.md

 ## Hi, I'm William Benediktus! 👋

 ### 👤 About Me:
-* Universitas: Universitas Sumatera Utara
+* Universitas Sumatera Utara
-* Prodi: Teknologi Informasi
+* Information Technology

 ### Introduction
 Welcome to my GitHub Profile.
 I am an IT Student at Universitas Sumatera Utara.
 I'm passionate about technology and continuously developing my programming skills.
 I enjoy collaborating on innovative projects and am always looking to connect with like-minded individuals in the tech community.